FRBNY-TimeSeriesAnalysis/rstarGlobal/README.md

 ## Data sources

+The [`indata`](indata/) folder contains the underlying data.
 Data on short-term rates, long-term rates, and consumer prices come from the Jordà-Schularick-Taylor Macrohistory Database.
 Data for Moody's Baa corporate bond yield are available from FRED.
 Demographic data come from the United States Census Bureau and from the UN World Population Statistics database.
 Data on corporate spreads come from Gilchrist and Mojon (2018).
 Please see the paper for additional details on the data sources.

 ## Disclaimer
 Copyright Federal Reserve Bank of New York.
 You may reproduce, use, modify, make derivative works of, and distribute and this code in whole or in part so long as you keep this notice in the documentation associated with any distributed works.
 Neither the name of the Federal Reserve Bank of New York (FRBNY) nor the names of any of the authors may be used to endorse or promote works derived from this code without prior written permission.
 Portions of the code attributed to third parties are subject to applicable third party licenses and rights.
 By your use of this code you accept this license and any applicable third party license.